st-one-io/node-red-contrib-ui-media/README.md

 =====================
 A Node-RED UI node to show media files (image and video) on the dashboard.

+This node was created by [Smart-Tech](https://netsmarttech.com) as part of the [ST-One](https://netsmarttech.com/page/st-one) project.

 Install
 -----------

 You can install this node directly from the "Manage Palette" menu in the Node-RED interface.
-There are no external dependencies or compilation steps.
+For now, the required modules are on this repository, but we'll be listed here in the future.

 Alternatively, run the following command in your Node-RED user directory - typically `~/.node-red` on Linux or `%HOMEPATH%\.nodered` on Windows

-        npm install node-red-contrib-ui-media
+        npm install netsmarttech/node-red-contrib-ui-media

 Usage
 -----------